-Ranked as one of the best website builders in its niche - namely, as one of the best website builders for musicians - Bandzoogle is a great option for this very specific group of people.
+Ranked as one of the best website builders in its niche, namely, as one of the best website builders for musicians, Bandzoogle is a great option for this very specific group.
 In short, it’s a beginner-friendly website builder designed for musicians, that comes with a suite of tools to help you showcase and sell your work, and everything appears great on the surface.

 In this Bandzoogle review, we dig deeper to see if things really are as good as they seem.
 We take a look at the platform’s main features, user interface, prices, and support, to help you decide whether or not it’s a good option for your needs.

 Bandzoogle: Plans and pricing

 There are three premium plans available, with prices starting from just $8.29 a month if you pay for 12 months upfront.
 Monthly payments are also available at a slightly higher cost.
 All plans come with a 30-day free trial, although a free-forever version is notably absent.